open-mmlab/mmpretrain/docs/en/user_guides/config.md

 ### Data settings

-This primitive config file includes information to construct dataloader and evaluator:
+This primitive config file includes information to construct the dataloader and evaluator:

 - `data_preprocessor`: Model input preprocessing configuration, same as `model.data_preprocessor` but with lower priority.
 - `train_evaluator | val_evaluator | test_evaluator`: To build the evaluator or metrics, refer to the [tutorial](TODO:).